The roll-out of reusable recycling bags is now complete across all households in Monmouthshire!

 - Drink cartons, eg orange juice etc

-We cannot currently recycle crisp packets, plastic bags, cling film and polystyrene.
-Please place these items in with your household rubbish.
+We cannot currently recycle ‘soft plastics’: crisp packets, plastic bags, cling film and polystyrene.

-Please do not put electrical items or batteries in your red and purple recycling collection.
-Lithium-Ion batteries as found in mobile phones and laptops can cause fires when sent to the waste disposal facility.
-It is important to dispose of batteries at battery collection points in shops or at your Recycling Centre.
+Please do not put any electrical items, vapes or batteries in your recycling collection.
+Lithium-Ion batteries as found in mobile phones, laptops and vapes can cause fires within our vehicles and when sent to the waste disposal facility.
+It is of utmost importance to dispose of these items appropriately:

 Where does your recycling go?